-Are you a Business major with a strong commitment to the liberal arts?
+Are you a Wake Forest University Business major with a strong commitment to the liberal arts?
 If so, please consider submitting an appeal to be considered for membership in Phi Beta Kappa, the nation’s oldest and most prestigious honor society for the liberal arts.

 In November, 2013 the Wake Forest chapter of Phi Beta Kappa adopted the following eligibility requirements in compliance with standards of the national Society: Students are eligible for membership in Phi Beta Kappa if they have a major in the College of Arts and Science.
 Students may have a second major in any field including business or other professional or technical fields.
-Students who have not met this criterion but who have 90 semester hours in traditional liberal arts courses may appeal for eligibility.
+Students who have not met the criterion of a second major but who have 90 semester hours in traditional liberal arts courses may appeal for eligibility.